 You must be a member of a golf club.
 The USGA defines a golf club as an organization of at least ten individual members that have a reasonable and regular opportunity to play with each other, that operate under by-laws, that provide for peer review and have a Handicap Committee.
 Therefore, a golf club can be anywhere either at a public course, a private course, a business, a neighborhood, etc. You do not need a specific course to be considered a golf club by the USGA; however, you do need to meet the above requirements.

-If a player does not finish a hole or is conceded a stroke then, he shall record his most likely score.
+If a player does not finish a hole or is conceded a stroke then, he must record his most likely score.
 Most likely score is the number of strokes already taken, plus in the player's best judgment, the number of strokes needed to complete the hole from that point more than half the time.

 The most likely score should have an "X" preceding the number.
 For example, player A is just off the green in 2 strokes, and his partner just holed out for a 2; therefore, player A decides to pick up.
 What should player A record on the scorecard?
 Player A determines he will most likely chip up and two putt; therefore, player A will record an X-5 on the card.
 (2, already taken, + 3 to complete the hole).
 Player A does not automatically put down his ESC maximum.
 First, he determines his most likely score and then after the round checks to see if the most likely score is above his ESC limit.
 In this case, player A has a Course Handicap of 24 and his maximum is 8.
-X-5 is not above his limit and therefore, X-5 is the score he shall use for posting purposes.
-For further information on most likely score please refer to Section 4-1 of the Handicap System manual.
+X-5 is not above his limit and therefore, X-5 is the score he must use for posting purposes.
+For further information on most likely score please refer to Section 4-1 of the Handicap System Manual.

 What is the current method for adjusting my hole scores under Equitable Stroke Control (ESC)?

 ESC is an adjustment of individual hole scores (for handicap purposes) in order to make handicaps more representative of a player's potential.
-ESC is used after the round and is only used when the actual score or the most likely score exceeds his/her maximum number.
+ESC is used after the round and is only used when the actual score or the most likely score exceeds his maximum number.
 ESC sets a limit to the number of strokes a player can take on a hole depending on his Course Handicap.
 ESC applies to all scores, including tournament scores.
 Below is the maximum number a player can take:

 Please refer to Section 4-3 of the USGA Handicap System Manual.